 What has been your most interesting piece of work?

 I’ve drafted a patent application based for a start-up using technology that I also used in my dissertation for my Master’s.
 I really enjoyed this because I was able to identify the benefits of applying the technology in this particular field and describe this in detail in the patent application.

 What do you enjoy about working at Venner Shipley?

 What really impressed me when I first joined Venner Shipley was how welcoming people are here.
 On my first week, there was a large annual social event in our offices and I felt that I was a part of the firm immediately.
 Venner Shipley is a very sociable firm, with a lot of social events to take part in and so it feels more than just a place to go to work for me.

 There is always someone you can talk to for support.
 With a large number of trainees sat together in the open office area, the chances of someone near you having had a similar question/thought are very high.
 The partners and senior associates are also all very supportive, which I’ve found by working with a variety of them.
 I enjoy this as it lets you learn different approaches to the work, helping you to develop your own in the future.

 How is the training – both on the job learning and the formal study?

 Venner Shipley provide new trainees with internal seminars given by experienced colleagues and partners, which helps form a holistic view of the role.
 There are also regular seminars that all trainees, associates and partners can attend in which we discuss recent developments in the IP world and how that might affect our work.
 I find these very useful in seeing the bigger picture.
 My supervising partners are always there to support me when I’m working on cases no matter how busy they are, which I’m truly grateful for.

-I studied the Intellectual Property course at Queen Mary last year, and it was good to learn more about the legal side of the work in an academic setting.
+I’m to start the Intellectual Property LLM at Queen Mary in a few months’ time, and I’m excited to learn more about the legal side of the work in an academic setting.